 Recording & Reporting

 All pupil assessments are routinely graded and recorded by the teacher and the results are stored centrally, these results are used by staff to track the progress of the individuals and ensure that their needs are being met.
-Pupils also review their own attainment and are encourage to identify ways to improve their learning.
-Staff report formally to parents as per the school calendar.
+Pupils received written feedback and next seps as well as verbal feedback.
+Staff report formally to parents via Tracking Reports and at parent consultations as per the school calendar.